Diesel engines

 What makes a diesel engine more efficient?

-diesel engines.
-In practice, the reverse is true: diesel engines are up to twice as efficient as gasoline engines—around 40 percent
+Diesel engines are up to twice as efficient as gasoline engines—around 40–45 percent

 (or get more miles for your money).
 There are several reasons for

-simpler design that can easily compress the fuel much more—and compressing
+simpler design that can easily compress the air much more—and

 too.
 In a gasoline engine that's not working at full power, you need